JuliaManifolds/ManifoldsBase.jl/docs/src/functions.md

 ### Internal functions

-While you should always add your documentation to functions from the last section, some of the functions dispatch onto functions on [the lower layer](@ref design-layer3).
+While you should always add your documentation to functions from the last section, some of the functions dispatch onto functions on [layer III](@ref design-layer3).
 These are the ones you usually implement for your manifold – unless there is no lower level function called, like for the [`manifold_dimension`](@ref).

 ```@autodocs